 These courses have content that is important to all nurses and nurse practitioners.
 For this reason, we allow students to enroll in these courses as electives even if they do not elect to enroll in the minor.
 Principles of Palliative Care can also be taken by undergraduate students as a case study (Nurs367).
 Current masters students can access the minor form here.

-Please note that this minor/certificate does not specifically prepare you to sit for the Hospice and Palliative Care Credentialing Center’s Advanced Certified Hospice and Palliative Nurse (ACHPN®) exam.
-There are minimum palliative care practice hours required to be exam-eligible and our program does not include a clinical component.
+Please note that this certificate does not specifically prepare you to sit for the Hospice and Palliative Care Credentialing Center’s Advanced Certified Hospice and Palliative Nurse (ACHPN®) exam.
+There are a minimum palliative care practice hours required to be exam-eligible and our program does not include a clinical component.